 As Disney pass holders, we have watched this place being built from the ground up every time we took Harbor to the park.
 When we were notified of their upcoming opening (and offered a discount!) we booked two nights to try it out.
 We knew better than to book opening weekend since it’s never a good idea to be the first to try a new hotel and based on the reviews from that weekend, we are so glad we waited!
 You have use of their facilities from 1pm the day you check in, until 9pm the day you check out.
 We chose 2 nights at the hotel because we didn’t want to be without a room and dependent on public showers/toilets for so many hours, and wanted to have a quiet place to go to should Milana need a break.
 It was definitely the right choice!
 Keep in mind, you cannot use the water park without being a hotel guest but can use the rest of their facility without staying the night.
 If you have friends staying the night, they are allowed to buy additional wristbands (the same # as people in their room) for $50 each, so that’s the only way to use the water park without paying to spend the night.
-Our room was nothing spectacular, we opted for the family suite which had 2 queen beds and a sleeper sofa as well.
+We got the family suite, which had 2 queen beds and a sleeper sofa as well.
 Milana had her own bed which worked out perfectly.

 We checked in on a Wednesday and the place was deserted!
 I’ve heard horror stories of massive crowds, but there were literally 5 other families in the water park that day, it was so awesome!
 When you check in, you can purchase a pass for your child, which offers a discount on the activities they offer.
 Because Milana is under 5, we bought the Pup Pass (39.99) since the other things were for older kids.
 She got a stuffed toy from the Creation Station (similar to build a bear), glitter tattoo, arcade credits, and ice cream among some other things.
 It’s definitely worth it if you are there more than one day, since you can’t possibly do all the activities in one day.
 When you check in, everyone in your party gets a wristband that is to stay on for the duration of your stay.
 The adult ones have a chip inside, which opens your hotel door and allows you to charge to your room without carrying stuff around.
 It’s a similar concept to the MagicBand at Disney World, makes it easy to store your info without having to take out your wallet every time you want to buy something!
 You also use the band to get in and out of the parking structure if you choose to self park.

 The water park hands out wristbands based on height.
 Kids under 42 inches receive the red band, meaning they can’t use a good portion of the park.
 No tube slides at all for that height, and that was by far the highlight of our trip.
 Thankfully Milana received the yellow band (42-48 inches) so we got to do the tube rides along with the smaller slides, so it was worth it.
-We didn’t know about this until we arrived, and would have been really mad if we paid so much money for a glorified splash pad.
+We didn’t know about this until we arrived, and would have been really disappointed if we paid so much money for essentially a splash pad.
 If you only have one small child or if all your kids are under 42 inches, I would wait a little bit before going, since they won’t be able to use more than half of the attractions.
 Milana loved the water park, especially the big tube rides and her favorite was the Mountain Edge Raceway where you lay on your stomach and go head first on a mat down a 4 story drop!
 She did that one multiple times, definitely a favorite!

 Here are some videos of the water park: